wrsmA/uDesktopMascot/README_EN.md

   * BGM
   * Models

-## Materials
+## Assets Information
-* The default character animations are created using animations from the [“VRM Doll Play” animation data set](https://fumi2kick.booth.pm/items/1655686).
-It has been confirmed that it can be distributed as part of this repository.
+* The default character animations are created using the [“VRM Doll Play” animation data collection](https://fumi2kick.booth.pm/items/1655686).
+It has been confirmed that redistribution is permitted.
-* The font used is [Noto Sans Japanese](https://fonts.google.com/noto/specimen/Noto+Sans+JP?lang=ja_Jpan).
-Redistribution of the Noto Sans JP font is under the [SIL OPEN FONT LICENSE Version 1.1](https://fonts.google.com/noto/specimen/Noto+Sans+JP/license?lang=ja_Jpan).
-The copyright of the font belongs to the original author (Google).
+* The font is [Noto Sans Japanese](https://fonts.google.com/noto/specimen/Noto+Sans+JP?lang=ja_Jpan).
+The Noto Sans JP font is redistributed under the [SIL OPEN FONT LICENSE Version 1.1](https://fonts.google.com/noto/specimen/Noto+Sans+JP/license?lang=ja_Jpan).
+The copyright of the font remains with the original author (Google).
-* The default voice uses sound from [COEIROINK: Tsukuyomi-chan](https://coeiroink.com/character/audio-character/tsukuyomi-chan).
-Prior confirmation regarding its usage has been obtained from COEIROINK.
+* The default voice uses audio from [COEIROINK: Tsukuyomi-chan](https://coeiroink.com/character/audio-character/tsukuyomi-chan).
+It has been confirmed beforehand with COEIROINK regarding its use.
-* The button icons are sourced from [MingCute](https://github.com/MidraLab/MingCute).
+* The button icons use [MingCute](https://github.com/MidraLab/MingCute).

 ## Creator Credits
 * Model: "Aozora"